Medical Grade Textiles FAQs

-What polymers are most common in the textile constructions that J-Pac Medical works with?
+What polymers are most common in biomaterials that J-Pac Medical works with?

 The most common polymers are Polypropylene (PP) and Polyester (PET), although Polyethylene (PE) and Polytetrafluoroethylene (PTFE), and absorbable polymers are also processed.
 These can be in the form of textiles but are also in the form of injection molded components.
 Absorbable Polymers include lactide/glycolide combinations and Polydioxanone (PDO), as well as others.

-What formats of textiles are converted at J-Pac Medical?
+What formats of implantable biomaterials are converted at J-Pac Medical?

 - The braid materials are typically multifilament strands that are used broadly in sutures and sports medicine applications.

 - Woven materials are fabrics that are dense (low pore size) and are dimensionally stable in all directions.
 These are typically used in wound care and critical filtration applications.

 - The knitted materials are more open structures (larger pore size) that typically display a stretchy direction and a stable direction.
 These are used in soft tissue repair applications as well as filtration applications.

 - The Non-woven materials are dense and strong.
 These materials are used broadly as tissue protecting sewing rings or pledgets in a broad range of cardiovascular applications.

 Steel rule die cutting of medical grade textiles can provide unwanted fracturing or particulate generation.
 J-Pac Medical offers cutting methods that are housed in Class 7 cleanrooms and provide cut parts that are free of cutting-generated particulate.
 This is very important considering many of the components that we cut are destined to be surgically implanted or are utilized in critical filtering processes.